kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 > [Introduction to sqlite](https://swcarpentry.github.io/sql-novice-survey/)

-Lets step through a few commands to see how easy it is to take a CSV file and create a sqlite database.
+Let's step through a few commands to see how easy it is to take a CSV file and create a sqlite database.

 > sqlite3 globi.db